Jcarlson4/NBA-Stats-analysis/README.md

 # Data Analysis Results

-WHo was the player that averaged the most points during the playoffs?
+Who was the player that averaged the most points during the playoffs?
 That player was Luka Doncic of the Dallas Mavericks at 33 ppg

 WHo was the player that had the most usage while on the court?
 This player was Willy Hernangomez of the New Orleans Pelicans.
 Luke Doncic was number 4 on this list.

+Who played the most minutes?
+Kevin Durant of the Brooklyn Nets playued the most minutes in the playoffs at 44 MPG.

 # Development Environment